IS claims killing of 2 in Israel, 2nd rampage in a week

 Hamas, the Islamic militant group that rules Gaza, praised the attack as a “heroic operation.”

-Security camera footage circulating on Israeli media showed two bearded men appearing to open fire in the city of Hadera before they are shot.
+Security camera footage circulating on Israeli media showed two bearded men appearing to open fire in Hadera before they are shot.
 An Israeli official said two members of the Israeli Border Police counterterrorism unit were in a restaurant near the attack, ran out and killed the assailants.

 The Israeli rescue service MADA confirmed the deaths of one man and one woman, and said four people were wounded, two seriously.
 It released videos showing large numbers of police cars and ambulances in the area.